ConduitIO/conduit/docs/design-documents/20240402-multiple-collections.md

 ### Goals

 - Enable connectors to read from and write to multiple tables efficiently.
-- Introduce standardized metadata fields for better interoperability and configurability.
+- Introduce standardized metadata fields to ensure interoperability and configurability.
-- Extend connector specifications to include supported features (nice to have).

 ## Implementation Overview